FreeKingU/Market_adjustment-/README.md

 ## Reason:

-The current housing market has been very tubulent with never before seen prices due to the situation in the market.
+The current housing market has been very turbulent with never before seen prices due to the situation in the market.
 Prices have been increasing and inventory low.
 People going through bidding wars in order to win a house.
-Traditionally there are factors that effect the price of the house due to location, size, land, etc.  We want find out what exact features of a house effect its price the most by using past data.
+Traditionally there are factors that affect the price of the house due to location, size, land, etc.  We want find out what exact features of a house effect its price the most by using past data.

 ## Team: